MicrosoftDocs/entra-docs/docs/identity/saas-apps/spaceiq-provisioning-tutorial.md

 	![SpaceIQ Activate Azure](media/spaceiq-provisioning-tutorial/azure.png)

 3. Copy the **SCIM Bearer Token**.
-This value will be entered in the Secret Token field in the Provisioning tab of your SpaceIQ application.
+This value is entered in the Secret Token field in the Provisioning tab of your SpaceIQ application.
 Click **Activate**

 	![SpaceIQ Create Token](media/spaceiq-provisioning-tutorial/token.png)